Vermont Commons School: Curriculum

-Courses include English and Literature, Mathematics, Sciences, Social Studies, Music and Fine Arts, World Languages (Spanish and Chinese), Health, and Electives.
+Courses include English and Literature, Mathematics, Sciences, Social Studies, Music and Fine Arts, Spanish, Health, and several electives.
 The school offers advanced Honors study in many subjects, including English, Biology, Environmental Science, Spanish and Chinese Language and Literature, and Calculus.
 The school considers its 'standard' rank classes to be on par with an Honors program in the public sector.

 The school has gained recognition for its Research and Service community service program.
 In addition, Vermont Commons School offers 3 "Encounter Weeks" during the year.
 The faculty and students leave the confines of the school to dive deeply into a variety of experiences.
-These can range from snow-shoeing in the Northeast Kingdom of Vermont to studying the Abrahamic religions in NYC, doing service work with Habitat for Humanity in the 9th Ward in New Orleans, studying tidal pool ecology in Acadia National Park, or exchanges with Sister Schools Colegio Santa Ana and Pioneer in China.
+These can range from snow-shoeing in the Northeast Kingdom of Vermont to studying the Abrahamic religions in New York City, doing service work with Habitat for Humanity in the 9th Ward in New Orleans, studying tidal pool ecology in Acadia National Park, or exchanges with Sister Schools Colegio Santa Ana and Pioneer in China.